The District Sleeps Alone Tonight

 "The District Sleeps Alone Tonight" is a song by the electronic music band The Postal Service, the second single from their debut album, Give Up, released July 8, 2003 on Sub Pop Records.
 The single included a cover of "Suddenly Everything Has Changed" by The Flaming Lips, and two remixed tracks.

 Background

-The song was written by Ben Gibbard and Jimmy Tamborello, and recorded in early 2002.
-The "District" in the song's title is a reference to Washington, D.C. (known colloquially as "The District" by its inhabitants) where Gibbard's girlfriend at the time had moved.
+The song was written by Ben Gibbard and Jimmy Tamborello (also known by his stage name, Dntel), and recorded in early 2002.
+The "District" in the song's title is a reference to Washington, D.C., which is formally named "The District of Columbia" and called "The District" as a colloquial shorthand.
+Gibbard's girlfriend at the time had recently relocated to the area, and the song was inspired by an evening spent reconnecting when he visited on tour.
 The cover artwork for the single was designed by Kozyndan.

+In popular culture

-In 2004, this song was featured in the soundtrack of 2004 film D.E.B.S.
+In 2004, this song was featured in the soundtrack of the film D.E.B.S.

+In 2013, Hrishikesh Hirway had an idea for a podcast, and asked his friend and Postal Service band member Jimmy Tamborello if he could record an interview him about "The District Sleeps Alone Tonight" to test the concept.
+That interview became the first episode of the Song Exploder podcast in January 2014.
+Ten years later, Tamborello was joined by Ben Gibbard for a Deluxe Anniversary Edition Song Exploder episode re-visiting the song.

 In 2019, this song was featured in the first episode of Hulu limited series Looking for Alaska.

+In September, 2024, the song was featured in Season 2, Episode 4 of the Hulu TV series Tell Me Lies.